 Special precautions concerning electromagnetic compatibility (EMC) must be taken for all medical electrical equipment.
-This device complies with IEC 60601-1-2:2014.
+This device complies with IEC 60601-1-2:2014/EN 60601-2-1:2015.

-- All medical electrical equipment must be installed and put into service in accordance with the EMC information provided in the referenced IEC standard and this directions for use. - Portable and mobile RF communications equipment can affect the behavior of medical electrical equipment.
+- All medical electrical equipment must be installed and put into service in accordance with the EMC information provided in this Instructions for use. - Portable and mobile RF communications equipment can affect the behavior of medical electrical equipment.